Sooke FireSmart Program

 Will there be opportunities potentially to have fuel hazard reduction objectives incorporated into community parks and right of ways vegetation management?
 In particular I am thinking of the large second growth redcedar and cypress hedge adjacent to my property.
 A try to clean up surplus debris annually; assistance would be wonderful including pruning and debris removal.
 Thanks so much for tackling this important task!

-MRobertson asked over 2 years ago
+MRobertson asked about 3 years ago

 FireSmart initiatives such as fuel hazard reduction is a shared responsibility between the public, business, and government.
 The FireSmart program would like to build capacity and partnerships within the community by looking to neighbourhood champions who would like to support coordinated efforts within their neighbourhood, including parks and green spaces.